$171m+ in 2021

 Speaking to the wider team on higher level industry trends.
 This is key for generating excitement for user-centric banking across the organisation and helping our internal champions spread the message.

 It’s not just our UX designers who’re involved with this upskilling work.
-Our senior project manager has helped implement an Agile methodology, and our frontend developer has been instrumental in bringing modern, accessible thinking to the BK engineers’ framework.
+Our senior project manager has helped implement an Agile methodology, and our frontend developer has been instrumental in bringing up to the minute, accessible thinking to the BK engineers’ framework.